Igifigi/pcman/README.md

 ## 🚀 How to run

 A runner script is provided to compile and launch the game.
+You need Java JDK >=21.

 1. Make the script executable (for Linux/macOS only):
     ```bash